 ACH vs Wire Transfer

-Wire transfer system is a more personalized kind of money transfer.
+Wire transfer system is a more personalized method of money transfer.
 It is usually made from one bank to the other.
 Others may also refer it as Bank transfer wherein no actual cash is involved but only electronic balances.
 Majority of the people who have families in other countries uses this transfer system.
-This is a secure way in sending and/or receiving money since both account holders have a clear identification.
+This is a secure way of sending and/or receiving money since both account holders have a clear identification.

-Difference between ACH and Wire Transfer
+What is the difference between ACH and Wire Transfer?

-• ACH needs the financial institutions or establishments to be a member first of the ACH network before they can transact while in Wire transfer anyone with bank accounts can do a transfer.
+• ACH needs the financial institutions or establishments to be a member of the ACH network prior to engaging in transactions while, in Wire transfer, anyone with a bank account can do a transfer.